All You Need to Know About Amazon Product Rank

 What Is the Best Sellers Rank?

 One way that Amazon drives sales is through tracking and publicizing its best-selling products.
-Every product sold on Amazon is ranked by Amazon in at least one category and several subcategories, typically once your ASIN/product has sales history.
+Every product has a product ranking on Amazon in least one category and several subcategories, typically once your ASIN/product has sales history.

 Calculated based on all-time sales of an ASIN/Product in which recent sales are weighted more than older sales, ranking is inversely proportional to sales with a lower Amazon best seller rank indicating greater sales.